Hedgefog/node-amxxpack/README.md

 ```

 ### Multiple directories as an input
 You can use multiple directories as builder inputs, just specify an array of directories in the project configuration.

+**Note:** Only first directory will be used as a directory for `generate` **CLI** command.

 Example:

 ```json
   {